The Skin of the Wolf: Plot

 When Martinon goes back to Ubaldo to collect his money, rifle in hand, Ubaldo instead of money offers his youngest daughter, Adela, to Martinon.
 He says Adela will join him, provided that he marry her.
 Martinon accepts Adela and the next day they are married.
 After the wedding, Ubaldo apologizes to Adela for the impromptu marriage.
 He pleads with Adela not to run away, but instead to attempt to adapt to the situation, because should she run away, Martinon would look for her and also come after Ubaldo.
 Her father then gives Adela a red cloth, later revealed to contain herbs, telling her to use it should her situation become unbearable.

 Adela leaves with Martinon on the journey back to the top of the mountain.
 The walk is strenuous for Adela, causing Martinon to stop repeatedly to give her water.
-Adela does not adapt to her new life, which features brutal sex forced upon her and a complete lack of human connection with Martinon, who regards her as a piece of property.
+Adela does not adapt to her new life; Martinon is a brutal rapist who offers no human connection, regarding Adela as a piece of property.
 One day Martinon informs Adela that he will be gone for trading for four days.
 Martinon warns Adela to be careful of the wild life in the forest, should she venture outside the abandoned town.
 While alone for four days, Adela inspects the ruined buildings of the abandoned town and the nearby cemetery, where she notices two open graves.
 Upon Martinon's return, Adela asks for whom they were intended.
 Martinon replies that "they're not graves, just holes".
 This response upsets Adela and she begins to walk away when Martinon tells her that Pascuala's death was her father's fault because Ubaldo traded Pascuala knowing she was sick and pregnant.
 Martinon also tells Adela that Ubaldo did the same trade with her.
 Adela calls Martinon a liar and walks away.

 Later Martinon observes Adela staring tearfully out into the distance.
 While looking at herself in the mirror Adela realizes she is pregnant.
 Though Martinon shows no verbal or facial reaction, he prepares a baby crib and makes breakfast for Adela in the mornings.
 Martinon also begins to reduce any strenuous activities for Adela.
-One day while cleaning a wolf skin, Adela becomes frustrated, and resolves to poison Martinon's food with the herbs her father gave her.
+One day while cleaning a wolf skin, Adela becomes frustrated, and resolves to poison Martinon's food with herbs her Mother sends her.
 Martinon unknowingly eats the poisoned foods and soon becomes sick, vomiting daily.
 Adela appears pleased with herself and decides to run away while Martinon is out hunting.
 While running down the mountain Adela steps on one of the traps set by Martinon, preventing her from properly running and walking.